czbiohub-sf/cerebra/paper/paper.md

 This module removes germline variants that are common between tumor and normal samples, and thus excludes variants unlikely to be pathogenic for the cancer under study.
 The user provides a very simple metadata file (see [USAGE.md](https://github.com/czbiohub/cerebra/blob/master/docs/USAGE.md)) that indicates which tumor samples correspond to which normal samples.
 Using the [vcfpy](https://pypi.org/project/vcfpy/) library we quickly identify shared variants across tumor/normal matched VCF files, then write new VCFs that contain only the unique variants [@vcfpy].
-These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet chunks of input at the same time.
+These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discrete chunks of input at the same time.

 The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
 If you do not have access to "normal" samples then proceed directly to `count-variants` or `find-peptide-variants`.